CS Lewis and John Betjeman

 A stony silence fell on the dinner table.
 Then Lewis said gruffly, ‘I see we have a Darwinian in our midst.’’[vii]

 The inclusion of this incident may be intended to make Lewis appear either misogynistic, self-serving, rude, a fundamentalist or all of the above.
-It is interesting, though, that Lewis did consider Adam as a real historical figure.
+The point, though, is that Lewis did consider Adam to be a real historical figure.

-Some may, however, sympathise with Lewis when considering the work of fellow Christian poet, T.S.
+Some may, however, sympathise with him when considering the work of the modernists’ leading light T.S.
 Eliot.
 Lewis wrote:

 ‘For twenty years I’ve stared my level best